evansaraivanov/wzvbs-madgraph/README.md

 > install ExRootAnalysis

+Then to automate the setup of multiparticles, importing of the model, and generating the processes, use the following.

 > python2 ./bin/mg5_aMC $PATH_TO_SCRIPT

 4. Now you will want to edit the cards.
 You can copy the param_card.dat and run_card.dat from here, or edit your own to match.
 The changes in run_card.dat are in the cuts section. param_card.dat should be edited based on your run preferences.
 To replicate results, set all coefficients except for the one of interest to 0.